Moremar/tuto-angular/README.txt

   - 'response' : full HTTP response
   - 'events'   : catches all messages going out an in, they are "events" with a type (HttpEventType enum) for ex type 0 is "Sent", type 4 is "Response" and is the actual HttpResponse.
-                 THis is the most fine-grain level of observation.
+                 This is the most fine-grain level of observation.

   this.get(url, { observe: 'response' })
       .subscribe( (response: HttpResponse) => { ... } );